cozy/cozy-banks/README.md

 ## Skins

-The Bank application can be "skinned" to MesInfos style.
+The Banks application can be "skinned" to MesInfos style.

 Use `env SKIN='mesinfos' yarn build` for example to build with the MesInfos icon and slug.
 To deploy to a branch different from build you can use `env DEPLOY_BRANCH='build-maif' yarn deploy`.